 - political developments around the world, including in the areas in which EOG operates;

-- the timing and impact of liquefied natural gas imports;
+- the timing and impact of liquefied natural gas imports and exports;

 - the use of competing energy sources and the development of alternative energy sources;